 - Apps such as ALEX Benefits Counselor can provide individually tailored content as well as recommendations based on employees’ specific needs.

-Using so many channels may sound like a lot of work, but don’t forget that that you can (and should) repurpose benefits communication in many different ways.
-Pull infographics, short email or text messages, or fact sheets from the slides of an open enrollment presentation.
+Using so many channels may sound like a lot of work, but don’t forget that you can (and should) repurpose benefits communication in many different ways.
+Pull infographics, short emails or text messages, or fact sheets from the slides of an open enrollment presentation.
 Snippets from a long webinar can be turned into shorter videos, and segments that don’t require visuals can be turned into podcasts.
 Emails can be shared on the Intranet as blog posts.
 Any paper brochures from in-person benefits fairs should be saved electronically.

 How do you make employee benefits communication engaging for everyone in your organization?